Chicago Cubs minor league players: Reginald Preciado

-Reginald Jamel Preciado (born July 4, 1997) is a Panamanian professional baseball shortstop in the Chicago Cubs organization.
+Reginald Jamel Preciado (born May 16, 2003) is a Panamanian professional baseball shortstop in the Chicago Cubs organization.

-Preciado signed with the San Diego Padres as an international free agent in 2019 for $1.3 million.
-He was then traded to the Cubs along with Zach Davies, Owen Caissie, Ismael Mena, and Yeison Santana for Yu Darvish and Victor Caratini on December 30, 2021.
+Preciado signed with the San Diego Padres as an international free agent in 2019 for a $1.3 million signing bonus.
+He was then traded to the Cubs along with Zach Davies, Owen Caissie, Ismael Mena, and Yeison Santana for Yu Darvish and Victor Caratini on December 30, 2020.

 Preciado was promoted to the Arizona Complex League in the 2021 season, posting a .333/.383/.511/.894 slash line with 3 home runs in 34 games.